wp-plugins/portfolio-gallery/readme.txt

 On the upper right hand you can identify three blocks of options for the portfolio gallery.

-Current Porfolio Options.
-Choose one of the options for the porfolio image display.
+Current Porfolio Gallery Options.
+Choose one of the options for the porfolio gallery image display.

 Usage.
 Here you will see the shortcode for the created portfolio gallery.
 You can add the shortcode to the page or post where you want the images to be displayed.
 In addition you can find the shortcode icon width each post and page within its TinyMCE editor and can click on it, select the portfolio gallery and insert the shortcode.